jlgerber/cpp_happy_fun_time/session_03/session03.md

 # Cmake - An aside

 Today we are going to take a break from studying C++ to talk about *cmake*.
-Cmake is a build system which manages the build process in an os and compiler independent manner.
+Cmake is a build system which manages the build process in an operating system and compiler independent manner.
 You have probably heard of make; you may have cracked a Makefile open or written one yourself.
 If so, you are probably aware that the syntax can be a bit strange.
 Cmake is much more straightforward.
 And we are going to see that presently.

 Ok, so first, make sure that you have cmake.
 If you don't, jump on the interwebs and download the sucker.